Announcing IP-X Grants at U-M

 Specifically, the IP-X Research Stimulus has more than $1.5 million of dedicated funding available for distribution over a three-year period.
 In the first year, the funds will be allocated via two programs:

-- Pilot Grants (up to $50,000) are aimed at gathering the right team, formulating a plan, or collecting preliminary data on specific interprofessional health intervention pilots with a plan to apply for future external funding.
+- Pilot Grants are aimed at gathering the right team, formulating a plan, or collecting preliminary data on specific interprofessional health intervention pilots with a plan to apply for future external funding.
 These are relatively small-scale projects that embrace risk, discovery and experimentation, empowering faculty members and staff to explore opportunities beyond the traditional.
 They should be based on a hypothesis that can be questioned, explored, and piloted during this initial funding period.

 - Early Implementation Grants (up to $250,000) are directed toward establishing and implementing innovative interprofessional health programs, and determining health outcomes of these programs.
 These proposals should be aimed at large-scale changes to U-M collaborative infrastructure to leverage our strengths and innovations in interprofessional exchange.
 Projects should be based upon evidence that the proposed changes have value for health sciences at the University of Michigan and for implementing innovative approaches on a larger scale.
 It is desirable to have an established relationship with an external partner from government, industry, health systems or non-governmental organizations in order to achieve sustainability of the innovation.
 In comparison to Pilot grants, Early Implementation grants are intended to support projects with potential for significantly greater impact and a defined path toward sustainable, external funding.